Endogen/xian-mcp-server/README.md

 # Xian MCP Server

 A Model Context Protocol (MCP) server for interacting with the XIAN blockchain network.
-This server enables AI assistants to manage wallets, send transactions, deploy smart contracts, and interact with the XIAN blockchain.
+This server enables AI assistants to manage wallets, send transactions, query smart contracts, and interact with the XIAN blockchain and DEX.

 ⚠️ **IMPORTANT**: This server handles private keys and is intended for LOCAL USE ONLY.
 Never expose this server to the internet or use it with production wallets.